Fa3ris/the-list/docs/manga/one-piece.md

 ---
 title: One Piece
 emoji: 🔄⏳📅
-excerpt: when will this end?
+excerpt: When will this end?
 imgURL: assets/one-piece-tome-61.jpg
 tags:
     - pirate